rockero-cz/rockero-wiki/en/architecture.md

 ## Naming

-Method name with singular model name and with “Request” suffix (`StoreUserRequest`, `StoreProductRequest`, `UpdateCategoryRequest`...)
+Method name with singular model name and with "Request" suffix (`StoreUserRequest`, `StoreProductRequest`, `UpdateCategoryRequest`...)

 # Configuration